johntyree/blag/posts/1986-10-15-the-apex-of-humanity.md

 title: The Apex of Humanity
 ---------------------------

+# The Apex of Humanity

 is born.

 Hah!

 No really though.
 Think about it.
-4 billion years and here I am.
+Four billion years and here I am.

 Ahhhhh......